olingerc/otonode/README.md

 Configuration of modules goes into config/modules.js

 Prerequisites:
+from ubuntu:
-from ubuntu: node, npm (special ppa)
+node, (special ppa from chris lea)

 global npm: